-The water quality volume shall take a minimum of 24 hours to be discharged from a BMP facility.
+- This method is exempt from the requirements of Section 408, Stormwater Peak Rate Controls. - H. The water quality volume shall take a minimum of 24 hours to be discharged from a BMP facility.
 Release of the water quality volume can begin at the start of the storm (i.e., the invert of the water quality orifice is at the invert of the facility).
-The design of the facility shall provide for protection from clogging and unwanted sedimentation.

-- E. For areas within defined special protection subwatersheds that include EV and HQ waters, the temperature and quality of water and streams shall be maintained through the use of temperature sensitive BMPs and stormwater conveyance systems. - F. To accomplish the above, the Applicant shall submit original and innovative designs to the municipal Engineer for review and approval.
-Such designs may achieve the water quality objectives through a combination of different BMPs. - G. If a perennial or intermittent stream passes through the site, the Applicant shall create a stream buffer extending a minimum of fifty (50) feet to either side of the top-of-bank of the channel.
+The design of the facility shall provide for protection from clogging and unwanted sedimentation. - For areas within defined special protection subwatersheds that include EV and HQ waters, the temperature and quality of water and streams shall be maintained through the use of temperature sensitive BMPs and stormwater conveyance systems. - J. To accomplish the above, the Applicant shall submit original and innovative designs to the Township Engineer for review and approval.
+Such designs may achieve the water quality objectives through a combination of different BMPs. - K. If a perennial or intermittent stream passes through the site, the Applicant shall create a stream buffer extending a minimum of fifty (50) feet to either side of the top-of-bank of the channel.
 The buffer area shall be maintained with and encouraged to use appropriate native vegetation (refer to Appendix B of the Pennsylvania Stormwater Best Management Practices Manual, latest version, for plant lists).
 If the applicable rear or side yard setback is less than fifty (50) feet or a stream traverses the site, the buffer width may be reduced to twenty-five (25) percent of the setback and/or to a minimum of ten (10) feet.
-If an existing buffer is legally prescribed (i.e., deed, covenant, easement, etc.) and it exceeds the requirements of this

-Ordinance, the existing buffer shall be maintained.
+If an existing buffer is legally prescribed (i.e., deed, covenant, easement, etc.) and it exceeds the requirements of this Ordinance, the existing buffer shall be maintained.
 This provision does not apply to setbacks from streams and wetlands.
-The separate criteria of the Township SALDO and Zoning Ordinance shall apply.

-H. Evidence of any necessary permit(s) for regulated earth disturbance activities from the appropriate DEP regional office must be provided to Douglass Township.
+The separate criteria of the Township SALDO and Zoning Ordinance shall apply. - L. Evidence of any necessary permit(s) for regulated earth disturbance activities from the appropriate DEP regional office must be provided to Douglass Township.